06j07m/epub-of-our-own/README.md

 ## Usage

-1. Navigate to an AO3 work.
+- Navigate to an AO3 work.
-2. Click the extension icon, then click the button in the popup.
+- Click the extension icon.
+- Select a custom body font (for most of the text) and a title font (for the title and chapter titles).
+- Select a foreground (text) colour and background (page) colour.
+The page colour won't show up until you print the document.
-3. Download should begin shortly.
+- Click the button.
+Download should begin shortly!

 <!-- ## Contribute